 There will also be a 20-minute movie at this place, and you will also get some snacks and use the restroom.
 It’s the right spot to start exploring Death Valley.
 Next, I went to Badwater Basin.
 It’s the lowest point in the US, 282-feet below sea level, to be precise.

-ⓘ INTERESTING TRIVIA: Apart from its various sightseeing options, this place is also the driest and hottest in the world.
+ⓘ INTERESTING TRIVIA: Death Valley is the driest and hottest desert in the world.
 The hottest temperature that Death Valley has experienced is 134°F (57°C) back in 1913!
 For an unparalleled view from one of the highest points, head to Dante’s View (5,475 feet).
 From there, you can see Badwater Basin, one of the lowest spots on earth.

 7. Bryce Canyon